 Use a mix of mushrooms

 For the best results, you want to use a blend of mushrooms.
 I've listed some different options in the notes of the recipe card in this post.
-If you have access to wild mushrooms like chanterelles, chicken of the woods mushrooms and others it's a great way to use them.
+If you have access to wild mushrooms like hen of the woods chanterelles, chicken of the woods mushrooms and others it's a great way to use them.

 Provencal Mushroom Fricasee

 - 1 medium-to large mixing bowl for tossing the mushrooms